 An ungrateful heart is one that refuses to be satisfied, thereby rejecting both the Giver and the gift.
 We are warned that ungratefulness is associated with wickedness and is the opposite of loving God.
 The Bible describes unappreciative people as lovers of themselves and their accomplishments.
 Such an attitude breeds pride, rebellion, conceit, and a lack of self-control, ultimately causing separation from Christ.

 Changing An Ungrateful Heart

 Gratitude begins with a tender heart of repentance.
 To obtain a repentant heart, we may need to ask ourselves how and if we have rejected God and His blessings.
 Have we said, “This is not enough,” or “This is not what I asked for”?
 In what areas of our lives have we challenged His goodness, disbelieved His promises, and refused to give glory to Him?
 Begin to acknowledge who God is and what He has done even when you don’t understand why.
-Our lack of understanding should never be an excuse not to give thanks. — “Give thanks in all things for this is God’s will for you in Christ Jesus,” (I Thessalonians 5:18).
+Our lack of understanding should never be an excuse not to give thanks. — “Give thanks for all things for this is God’s will for you in Christ Jesus,” (I Thessalonians 5:18).

-A heart of gratitude must be cultivated, and can be a sacrifice of time and effort.
+A heart of gratitude must be cultivated and can be a sacrifice of time and effort.